NOTE: The application period for

 In 2005, PHADA's Board of Trustees met in Montgomery, AL. Inspired by historical sites they chose to give personal donations for the inception of a PHADA scholarship to honor the work of Rosa Parks and the achievements of the civil rights movement.
 PHADA's Annual Commissioners' Conference Golf Outing was established in 2007 to provide continuous funding to the Freedom Scholarship.

 SACS Software/Scott Accounting & Computer Services, Inc. has offered significant financial support to PHADA's scholarship program and has elected to reward one deserving youth with a $5,000 scholarship.
 PHADA appreciates their committment to serving the needs of public housing residents and the community.

 The scholarship fund will be administered by the PHADA Scholarship Committee.
 The money will go directly to the school that the recipient will be attending.
 The school will deposit the money into the student's account.
 The money may only be used to pay for tuition, books, and activities directly related to the student's education.
 If the student discontinues his or her education, the unused portion of the scholarship will be returned to PHADA.
-For further information, contact PHADA at (202) 546-5445.
+For more information, contact PHADA at: 202-546-5445.